alexandreiabattles/content-ops-starter/content/pages/careers.md

           protection of the kingdom under magnificent **Queen Kleopatra VII** in Ptolemaic Egypt.
 Inspired by the god Horus and Eagle Ptolemaic, the falcon god, a great symbol of vision and divine power.
-The Eagle´s warriors are brave, known for their determination in battle, loyalty, fiercely defending Kleopatra's legacy against any invaders.
+The Eagle´s warriors are known for their bravery in battle, loyalty,  fiercely defending Kleopatra's legacy against any invaders...

           Each blow of their swords resounds like thunder in the desert, and